acend/cilium-basics-training/content/en/docs/06/_index.md

 kubectl delete pod test-identity
 ```

 We see that the number for this pod in the column IDENTITY has changed after we added another label.
-If you run `endpoint list` right after pod-labeling you can also sett `waiting-for-identity` as the status of the endpoint.
+If you run `endpoint list` right after pod-labeling you can also set `waiting-for-identity` as the status of the endpoint.

 ## Task {{% param sectionnumber %}}.2: Verify connectivity